d0cd/slingshot/README.md

 <h1 align="center">slingshot</h1>

-`slingshot` is a lightweight CLI for deploying programs and executing transactions on Aleo.
+A lightweight CLI for deploying programs and executing transactions on Aleo.

 ## Table of Contents